juntossomosmais/frontend-guideline/README.md

 We also use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/), that is, the commit message must be in the form of a sentence, with the first word being an action, and the rest of the sentence a describing text.

+We must always commit in lower-case.
+We are using a [shared rule to validade this](https://github.com/juntossomosmais/time-out-market/blob/main/packages/linters/src/commitlint.config.js).

 **✅ Good:**

 ```powershell